kawan16/mithril-storage/README.md

 ### The `mx.storage.remove`  function

-Once you store a key/value, we can remove it if we want:
+Once you store a key/value, you can remove it:

 ```js
     mx.storage.set( 'user' , 'kawan16' );